Allocation of Work and Transfer between Teams

 Where such reports are requested from local authority by the courts:

-- If the case is already open the allocated worker should complete the report;
+- If the child is already open the allocated worker should complete the report;

-- If the case is not open and there has been active casework within the previous month of a request for a Section 7 Report then this should transfer to the team who last had the involvement, otherwise such reports are compiled by CAFCASS in accordance with national protocol.
+- If the child is not open and there has been active intervention within the previous month of a request for a Section 7 Report then this should transfer to the team who last had the involvement, otherwise such reports are compiled by CAFCASS in accordance with national protocol.

 Adoption and Permanence Related Contacts